roytang/blog/content/post/2023/04/the-mandalorian-s3/index.md

 ---
+date: 2023-04-30 06:04:26
+reviews:
+- description: So many Mandalorians
+  media: tv
+  rating: 4.0
-title: "The Mandalorian S3"
+  title: The Mandalorian S3
-date: 2023-04-30T14:04:26+08:00
 tags:
 - tv
 - starwars
-reviews:
+- formernote
-- title: The Mandalorian S3
+title: The Mandalorian S3
-  description: So many Mandalorians
-  rating: 4.0
-  media: tv
 ---

 This was an okay season with some interesting cameos.
 The ending brought Bo-Katan and Moff Gideon's story full circle and to a good conclusion and ending with Din Djarin and Grogu in a good spot for future adventures.